 Primer on Internet Security

-As you're all now aware, your ICL Board has embraced the overwhelming advantages and efficiencies of publishing via the Internet rather than in print, and will require all new ICL members to have Internet access.
+As you're all now aware, your ICL Board has embraced the overwhelming advantages and efficiencies of publishing via the Internet rather than in print, and requires all new ICL members to have Internet access.
 This decision carries with it a need, one could argue even an obligation, to help members become educated in matters of Internet security.
 From time to time we read about individuals and even whole groups of people who have experienced "identity theft" when their personal information has been stolen.
 It is a common misconception that identity theft is a phenomenon exclusively, or mainly, confined to the Internet.
 There are just as many ways to have your identity stolen if you don't use a computer.
 In fact, with the safeguards now available, and the application of a little common sense, it is arguably less likely that your identity would be stolen online than in a non-electronic transaction.
 It is therefore appropriate for all current and future ICL members to devote some effort to improving their security awareness in both electronic and non-electronic transactions, and for those current ICL members without Internet access to acknowledge that avoiding the Internet does not guarantee protection from identity theft or other scams.

 Avoiding Identity Theft

 In order to steal your identity, thieves need your personal information (name, age, address, birthdate, Social Security number, passwords, bank account information, credit card numbers, and so on).
 One way they can do this is to break into the databases of third parties, such as your bank, credit card company, employer, or a vendor with whom you have entered into a transaction.
-There is not much you can do to prevent this other than withdraw completely from society, but these entities use extensive security measures to avoid compromise of their databases, so security breaches of commercial databases are uncommon.
+There is not much you can do to prevent this other than withdraw completely from society, but these entities use extensive security measures to avoid compromise of their databases, so security breaches of commercial databases are relatively uncommon.
 (An article in the Statesman Journal on June 15, 2009 suggested that these security measures have been inadequate, but the fact remains that relatively few of the nation's 50 billion annual credit card transactions have been compromised.
 In my own experience, security at my credit card company has been excellent.)

 I cannot overemphasize that you don't have to be using the Internet for your personal information to be stolen.
 Mail theft, loss or theft of a wallet or purse or credit card or checkbook, skimming of credit card information by a dishonest vendor employee to whom you give your credit card in the course of making a purchase, or giving personal information over the phone, can all allow your personal information to fall into the wrong hands.
 So, use a secure mailbox, shred unwanted documents that contain any personal or financial information, keep your personal effects secure, check your credit card and bank statements carefully every month (the Internet allows you to check these statements as frequently as daily if you are paranoid).
 Use a credit card with your picture on the front (the Bank of America provides this service), and instead of signing the back of the card print "ASK FOR ID" on the signature line.
 Never give personal information over the phone unless you initiate the call.
 Avoid giving personal information using a cell phone or cordless phone, which are susceptible to eavesdropping.
 Check your credit report at the credit rating agencies (Transunion, Experian, Equifax) every four months.
 You are allowed 3 free credit reports a year, so you can request a free report from one of the three rating agencies every four months.
 None of these measures can be called rocket science.